Plusnet broadband review

 All in all: the best Plusnet deal

-All in all, Plusnet broadband deals have a number of unique features - from unlimited downloads to a unique traffic management policy - which have seen them slowly garner customers over the years and keep them, even in spite of some rough months in terms of service.
+All in all, Plusnet broadband deals have a number of unique features - from geographical pricing to a unique traffic management policy - which have seen them slowly garner customers over the years and keep them, even in spite of some rough months in terms of service.

 They also remain one of the UK's cheaper ISPs.